 Costly implosion of Tangipahoa water well raises new questions about seismic testing

-TANGIPAHOA PARISH- The Tangipahoa Parish Water District plans to investigate if an implosion at the Dutch Lane Water Well was caused by the ongoing seismic testing in Lake Maurepas.
+TANGIPAHOA PARISH- The Tangipahoa Parish Water District plans to investigate if an implosion at the Dutch Lane Water Well was caused by the seismic testing done in Lake Maurepas.

 In April, a water well owned by Tangipahoa Parish Water District imploded.
 Now, investigators are looking to see if the implosion may be connected to detonations used by Air Products during a carbon capture project on the lake.

-These detonations or "shots" are being fired by Air Products as they prepare to store carbon dioxide underneath of the lake.
+These detonations or "shots" were being fired by Air Products as they prepare to store carbon dioxide underneath of the lake.
 The water district doesn't want to place blame on Air Products yet, but question if these shots caused the $686,000 implosion on the Dutch Lane Well.

 "It seems logical to me that if you do 9,000 explosive detonations on Lake Maurepas, you are going to have some affects in the area, and this is a possible affect," Don Marshall, treasurer with the water district told WBRZ.